 The only trouble with that sequence is… the rest of the movie is dull and lifeless by comparison.
 And it got me thinking about other movies that had amazing beginnings but fell flat after that.
 You go into a theater, it starts, you’re blown away, you think you’re in for a really great ride, and then the movie just fizzles.

 That first sequence was so effective that Spielberg could have come on the screen himself and said, “Well, folks.
 That’s what war is really like.
 Pretty fucking incomprehensibly horrific, wouldn’t you say?
 I don’t know what else there really is to add.
 I mean, every soldier had his own story and many are compelling and heartbreaking, but let’s face it – after that invasion – the scope and devastation – how am I gonna follow one or two guys and still have the same impact?
 I’m good but I’m no David Lean.
 So instead of making you sit for another hour and a half of “more of the same but not as good”, I’m gonna just let you go.
 I’m guessing these images I just showed you are going to stay with you for awhile.
 That’s good.
 Go have coffee and talk about the brutality of war.
 Maybe head home and go to that new internet thingy all the kids are raving about and search for information on D-Day.
 Anyway, thanks for coming.
 Sorry it was so short, but I’ll make it up to you.
-MUNICH will be twice as long as it should be.”
+BRIDGE OF SPIES will be twice as long as it should be.”

 What other movies can you think of that had great beginnings but never lived up to its promise?
 Here are a few that I can think of:

 BODY HEAT – Steamy and sexy for the first twenty minutes.
 My glasses fogged up.
 If only they didn’t then get into the story.